 Step 2: Layer the ingredients into a blender jar

 Add 1-2 cups of water to the blender first.
 This will help facilitate the blending.
 I place my leafy greens at the very top because I think they blend better that way.
-You don’t even need to remove the stems.
+You don’t even need to remove the stems since you’ll be straining them out at the end, anyway.
 If you are using juicier fruits and veggies (cucumber, melon, apples, etc.) you won’t need quite as much water.
 If you are doing more leafy greens, then add more water to help the blades work their magic.
+Just remember: leafy greens can taste pretty overpowering when juiced, so use them sparingly if you don’t love the taste of kale or spinach.

 Step 3: Blend, blend, blend!